 Some of our services provide the option to transfer your credit towards a different Motley Fool service.
 Depending on the terms of your purchase, you may be allowed to transfer the full or pro-rated credit from your purchase.
 Most services eligible for a credit transfer will allow a swap within 30 days of the initial purchase, there are services that do not allow for credit transfers of any kind.

-If you are unsure whether or not your service is eligible for a credit transfer please contact email@example.com.
+If you are unsure whether or not your service is eligible for a credit transfer click here or email us at firstname.lastname@example.org.

 All credit must be swapped at the list price of the product being transferred into, and it cannot be combined with any promotional offers or discounts.
 Members may utilize any available swap or refund once per service.
 If you take advantage of a money-back guarantee or a credit-transfer guarantee into a new subscription, you will no longer be eligible to perform further action with that credit.